microsoft/Azure-Analytics-and-AI-Engagement/healthcare2/Readme-shell.md

 	![Pin to dashboard further steps.](media/power-bi-report-16.png)

-22. Similarly, **pin** the tiles for the 'CEO Dashboard May' to the Dashboard
+22. Similarly, **pin** the other tiles from different tabs of 'Payor Dashboard report' to the Dashboard.

 23. **Select** workpace created in [Task 2](#task-2-power-bi-workspace-creation) in the left pane.

 	![Select Workspace.](media/power-bi-report-18.png)

-24. **Open** ‘Dashboard-Images’ report.
+24. **Open** ‘Healthcare Dashbaord Images-Final’ report.

 	![Select Workspace.](media/power-bi-report-19.png)

-25. **Click** on 'Page 3' page.

-26. **Click** on Edit.
+25. **Click** on Edit.

 	![Click on edit.](media/power-bi-report-20.png)

+26. **Click** on 'image' page.

 27. **Hover** on Deep Dive chicklet and **click** pin button.

 	![Hover and Click.](media/power-bi-report-21.png)

-28. Select the ‘CEO Dashboard May’ from existing dashboard list and **click** on pin.
+28. Select the ‘Payor Executive Dashboard Before’ from existing dashboard list and **click** on pin.

 	![Hover and Click.](media/power-bi-report-22.png)

-29. Similarly pin rest of the images from different tabs of the ‘Dashboard-Images’ report.
+29. Similarly pin rest of the images from different tabs of the ‘Healthcare Dashbaord Images-Final’ report.

-30. **Go back** to the ‘CEO Dashboard May’ dashboard.
+30. **Go back** to the ‘Payor Executive Dashboard Before’ dashboard.

 	![Go back to Dashboard.](media/power-bi-report-24.png)